nicholaswmin/automap/README.md

 #### Save

-- Each list is decomposed into a single Redis `HSET` command.
+- Each list needs a single Redis `HSET` command.
-- All `HSET`s are then packaged into a single [pipelined][pipe] transaction before being sent down the wire.
+- All `HSET`s are assembled into a single [pipelined][pipe] transaction then they are sent down the wire.

-Additionally, there's a simple Lua script which allows something akin to a [`mget`][mget], but for hashes.
+Additionally, there's a Lua script which allows something akin to a [`mget`][mget], but for hashes.

 These methods ensure updates are both performant and [atomic][atomic][^1].